k8snetworkplumbingwg/multus-cni/docs/how-to-use.md

 *Copy Multus Binary into place*

-You may acquire the Multus binary via compilation (see the [developer guide](development.md)) or download the a binary from the [GitHub releases](https://github.com/k8snetworkplumbingwg/multus-cni/releases) page.
+You may acquire the Multus binary via compilation (see the [developer guide](development.md)) or download the binary from the [GitHub releases](https://github.com/k8snetworkplumbingwg/multus-cni/releases) page.
 Copy multus binary into CNI binary directory, usually `/opt/cni/bin`.
 Perform this on all nodes in your cluster (master and nodes).

     cp multus /opt/cni/bin